 Starting your own blog is done in a few steps.
 First, you need a name for your blog and to choose the blogging platform.
 We strongly recommend WordPress.org, the self-hosted platform.

 Once you decide on your name you will need to open a web hosting account.
 For new bloggers, we recommend Bluehost, a company that powers over 2 million websites worldwide.
-You will get a Free domain name when you sign up with them and if you don’t like their services, they offer a 30-day money-back guarantee.
+You will get a Free domain name when you sign up with them and they offer a 30-day money-back guarantee.

 Bluehost web hosting company is recommended by WordPress.org as one “of the best and brightest of the hosting world”.